Voilett-Roze/asus/Using-ipset.md

 run_ipset
 exit $?
 ```
-save this list as privacy-filter.list in your path on the router
+save this list as privacy-filter.list in your path on the router the script will resolve dns to ip and block the ip with a ipset.

 ```
 googleadservices.com